soon-yau/AIHCND_C2_Starter/FDA_Submission_Template.md

 **Clinical Impact of Performance:**

 The algorithm was designed to have higher recall which means there may be more false positive.
+This means it is more likely for the algorithm to classify a non-pneumonia xray image as containing pneumonia.
+The algorithm can also produce false negative result where xray image with pneumonia may be classified as not having pneumonia.

 ### 2. Algorithm Design and Function